utkarshcmu/grafana.org/content/blog/2017-08-18-timeshift-ep9.md

 categories = ["timeShift", "Grafana Buzz"]
 +++

-Matt from Grafana NYC spend the week in Stockholm this week, working with Torkel on Grafana 5.0.
-Despite warnings otherwise, the weather has been sunny for most of the week, making a nice backdrop for non-stop discussions on new features.
-Very, very excited to start getting this into master.
+Matt from Grafana NYC spend the week in Stockholm working with Torkel on Grafana 5.0.
+Despite warnings otherwise, the weather has been mostly sunny, making a nice backdrop for non-stop discussions on new features.
+Very, very excited to soon show what we've been working on.
 <br />
 <hr />
 #### Latest Release